lgeurts/bunsenlabs-setup/README.md

 ## Installation
 - Inspect dotfiles.
 - Find the stuff you like.
-- Change/add to your dotfiles (don't copy and expect everything to work out of the box).
+- Change code, add to your dotfiles (don't copy and expect everything to work out of the box).

 **Note:** Credits for the theme go to Stavros Grigoriou aka [Unix121](https://github.com/unix121).
 I only made some minor changes.